Regulator Movement in North Carolina: Prelude

-Regulator leadership under Herman Husband
+Opposing forces

+Regulators

 Herman Husband became one of the unofficial leaders of the Regulators.
 Husband was from Maryland, born into a Quaker family.
 One of the major flaws in Husband's campaign was he tried to invite good relations with the eastern regions of North Carolina, mostly unaffected by the issues with local sheriffs.
 Husband retained very little control over the Regulators, who generally went against his policies of winning over public sentiment and committed acts of minor violence at regular intervals.
+His actions were seen by many to be too peaceful and not actionable enough for real change.

+Unlike Herman Husband, his first cousin from the same Quaker family, Harmon Cox had a more confrontational approach, opting to choose a path of resistance, armed opposition, and open defiance.
+Cox organized regulators in Randolph County, North Carolina, held meetings at his house/mill, and used his money and social standing to better organize, supply, and fund resistance to British imposed taxes and unjust actions.
+Harmon Cox was not initially seen by William Tryon as a leader in the same caliber as his cousin, Herman Husband.
+This allowed Cox to be spared from the gallows in Hillsboro, North Carolina and return back home.

 Another Regulator leader was James Hunter.
 He refused to take command of the Regulators after Husband's departure before the Battle of Alamance.
 Captain Benjamin Merrill had about 300 men under his control and would have assumed control over military leadership after James Hunter, but he was unable to serve in the Battle of Alamance.

-Anti-Regulator forces
+Provincials

 Governor Arthur Dobbs, who wrote such popular works as Trade and Improvement of H'elend and Captain Middleton's Defense, served as the Royal Governor of North Carolina until his death in 1765.
 William Tryon succeeded him.
 Tryon had a lavish home built in 1770 in New Bern.
 This was resented by the Regulators, who were already paying substantial taxes.
 William (The Regulator) Butler was quoted as saying, "We are determined not to pay the Tax for the next three years, for the Edifice or Governor's House, nor will we pay for it."

 Governor Josiah Martin succeeded Governor Tryon in office just after the end of the rebellion.
 His policies eased the burden on former Regulators and allowed them to be assimilated back into society.

 Edmund Fanning was the main opposition to the Regulators.
 A graduate of Yale College, he was generally regarded by his friends as well-disciplined and firm.
 He held many political offices in Orange County.
 He was once found guilty of embezzling money (along with Francis Nash) but was fined only one penny per charge.